top of page

 ATTICS: (CPC 507.5)

 Water heaters installed in attics, attic-ceiling assembly, floor-ceiling assembly, or floor-subfloor assembly where damage results from a leaking water heater, a water-tight pan of corrosion-resistant materials shall be installed beneath the heater with not less than a 3⁄4 inch drain to an approved location.
-The end of the drain should be in a location that will draw attention to the need for determining the cause of the leak.
+The end of the drain should be in a location that will draw attention to the need to determine the cause of the leak.

 GAS CONNECTORS: (CPC 1212.0)